-Please be aware our cave tours may sell out, call Florida Caverns Gift Shop at 850-526-2650 to ensure availability.
+Please be aware our cave tours can sell out.
+Call Florida Caverns Gift Shop at 850-526-2650 to ensure availability Friday through Monday.

-Tour guides will take you on a journey through time to see formations that have grown slowly over thousands of years and experience the wonder of the limestone cave system.
+Experience the wonder of the limestone cave system as tour guides take you on a journey through time to see formations that have grown slowly over thousands of years.

 - Parking is limited.

-- Arrive early, cave tickets may sell out in advance.
+- Arrive early; cave tickets can sell out in advance, especially on weekends and holidays

-- For more information about group tour reservations of 20 or more visitors, please contact the Florida Caverns Gift Shop, Monday through Friday at 850-526-2650.
+- For information about group tour reservations, please contact the Florida Caverns Gift Shop, Monday through Friday, at 850-526-2650.

 What to Expect

-Tours depart near the Visitor Center where visitors learn the safety precautions that are needed to participate, including having to stoop many times to pass through areas with a ceiling height of 4 1/2 feet for distances as far as 15 feet in length, narrow passages, 50 descending steps (possibly 50 ascending if the tour is modified due to high water conditions), slippery walkways, and the importance of not touching anything inside the fragile cave environment.
+Before the tour, visitors learn about safety precautions that are needed to participate.
+These include stooping many times to pass through areas with a ceiling height of 4-1/2 feet for distances as far as 15 feet; narrow passages; 50 descending steps (possibly 50 ascending if the tour is modified due to high water conditions); slippery walkways; and the importance of not touching anything inside the fragile cave environment.

 Visitors will walk 350 feet to the cave entrance and down 35 steps using a handrail.
-When entering the caverns, it will take a few moments to become acclimated to the dimly-lit environment and year-round 65-degree temperature.
-The tour moves at a leisurely pace through a dozen cave rooms where the visitors are verbally guided through the cave's history, early uses, and interesting geological formations such as stalactites, stalagmites, columns and flowstones.
+When entering the caverns, it will take a few moments to become acclimated to the dimly lit environment and year-round 65-degree temperature.
+The tour moves at a leisurely pace through a dozen cave rooms where visitors learn about the cave's history, early uses, and interesting geological formations such as stalactites, stalagmites, columns and flowstones.

-Visitors may occasionally encounter some of the animals that call the cave home such as bats, mice, cave crickets, salamanders, cave spiders and the occasional snake or frog.
+Visitors may occasionally encounter animals that inhabit the cave such as bats, mice, cave crickets, salamanders, cave spiders and the occasional snake or frog.

 As the tour concludes, visitors ascend a 15-degree walkway to emerge into a hardwood forest and enjoy a self-paced walk back to the visitor center.

-A video of the Pre-Hurricane Michael cave tour and hiking trails are offered in the museum of the visitors center for those who would rather enjoy the tour from the comfort of the theater.
+A video of the cave tour and hiking trails before Hurricane Michael are offered in the museum of the visitors center for those who would rather enjoy the tour from the comfort of the theater.